mcepl/M2Crypto/README.rst

 -  Project with demo applications using M2Crypto is now in the separate project available at https://gitlab.com/m2crypto/m2crypto_demo

+We care a lot about stable API and all Python methods should be preserved, note however that ``m2.`` namespace is considered internal to the library and it doesn't have to be preserved.
+If however some change to it breaks your app, let us know and we will try to make things working for you.

 M2Crypto is released under a very liberal BSD-style licence.
 See LICENCE for details.